12 Top-Rated Ski Resorts in Michigan, 2022

 9. Caberfae Peaks

 In the Lower Peninsula of Michigan near the city of Cadillac, Caberfae Peaks receives an abundance of lake effect snow.
-This not only provides an average 140 inches of snowfall each year, but it also contributes to the light and fluffy powder that makes for a fun ride.
+This not only provides an average of 140 inches of snowfall each year, but also contributes to the light and fluffy powder that makes for a fun ride.

 At the base of the mountain, The Mackenzie Lodge features 39 slope-side rooms.
 The lodge also features a large outdoor heated pool and hot tub.
 Stay-and-Ski special packages at Caberfae Peaks are perfect for an affordable family getaway.